Manifold calculus and homotopy sheaves: Connection to operads

 \section{Connection to operads}

 \quad For each positive $k$, fix an embedding $\eta_k$ of the disjoint union of $k$ copies of $\RR^d$ in $\RR^{\infty}$.
-By taking the images of the embeddings $\eta_k$ we obtain a category which is topologically isomorphic to $\sE_{\infty}$.
-This category (which we will still refer to as $\sE_{\infty}$) is a topological PROP, i.e. its objects are identified with the non-negative integers, and it has a symmetric monoidal structure (here given by disjoint union) which corresponds to the addition of integers. $\sE_{\infty}$ is called \textit{framed little discs} PROP.
-The framed little discs operad is the part $\sE_{\infty}(m,1)$ of the PROP and since
+By taking the images of the embeddings $\eta_k$ we obtain a category which is a topological skeleton of $\D_{\infty}$.
+This category (which we will still refer to as $\D_{\infty}$) is a topological PROP, i.e. its objects are identified with the non-negative integers, and it has a symmetric monoidal structure (here given by disjoint union) which corresponds to the addition of integers. $\D_{\infty}$ is called \textit{framed little $d$-discs} PROP.
+The framed little $d$-discs operad is the part $\Dn{\infty}(m,1) := \emb(\amalg_m \RR^d, \RR^d)$ of the PROP and since